Economy of Norway

 The economy of Norway is a highly developed mixed economy with state-ownership in strategic areas.
 Although sensitive to global business cycles, the economy of Norway has shown robust growth since the start of the industrial era.
-The country has a very high standard of living compared with other European countries, and a strongly integrated welfare system.
+The country has a very high standard of living compared with other European countries.
 Norway's modern manufacturing and welfare system rely on a financial reserve produced by exploitation of natural resources, particularly North Sea oil.
+Among OECD nations, Norway has a relatively efficient and strong social security system; social expenditure in 2022 was below the OECD average and stood at roughly 20.7% of GDP.

 History

-Pre-industrial revolution
+Pre–industrial revolution

-Norway was the poorest of the three Scandinavian kingdoms (Denmark and Sweden) during the Viking Age.
+Norway was the poorest of the three Scandinavian kingdoms (the others being Denmark and Sweden) during the Viking Age.

 Prior to the industrial revolution, Norway's economy was largely based on agriculture, timber, and fishing.
 Norwegians typically lived under conditions of considerable scarcity, though famine was rare.
 Except for certain fertile areas in Hedemarken and Østfold, crops were limited to hardy grains, such as oats, rye, and barley; and livestock to sheep, goats, cattle, pigs, and some poultry; in places this was complemented with hunting.
 In areas of Central and Northern Norway, the Sami subsisted on the nomadic herding of reindeer.
 Fishing all around the coast was dangerous work, though fish such as herring, cod, halibut, and other cold-water species were found in abundance.
 The introduction of the potato to Norway, promoted by practical priests and the king in Copenhagen in the 18th century, provided considerable relief and became common food for Norwegians.

 All around the coast, the harvesting of fish (including cod, herring, halibut, and other cold water species) was an important supplement to farming and was in many areas in the north and west the primary household subsistence.
 Fishing was typically supplemented with crop-growing and the raising of livestock on small farms.